How to make your university firm and insurance choicesby Caroline Hardaker

 Making your insurance choice

 If your firm choice is a conditional offer and you need to make an insurance choice, think of this as your backup – just in case you don’t get the grades you need.

 Your insurance choice should still be a university you really want to attend, but this time consider broadening your options and choosing one that’s asking for slightly lower grades, or offering a less demanding programme.

 You’ll only attend your insurance choice university if you don’t meet the conditions of your firm choice, but you still need to feel confident and happy about your decision.

 What happens next?

-After you’ve updated your choices in UCAS Track, and unless you’ve made an unconditional offer your firm choice, the university you eventually go to will depend on your exam results.
+After you’ve made your choices, and unless you’ve made an unconditional offer of your firm choice, the university you eventually go to will depend on your exam results.